What is a "quality" reference photo anyways?

 "Quality" reference photos should have bright, indirect, lighting that is preferably natural (from the sky).
 Make sure it isn't TOO bright/direct which will cause the pet to appear washed out, or even squinting at the camera!
 It is important that the lighting is bright enough to see clear details of the face, especially their eyes.
 We all know THAT is where their love lies, in those sweet eyes!

 Make sure your pet isn't too far away from the camera.
 When you zoom in, can you see the color of their eyes?
 If not, they are too far away and the artist won't be able to capture their likeness as well.
-The goal is to make sure the painting looks like your French bulldog, not French bulldog.
+The goal is to make sure the painting looks like your French bulldog, not a French bulldog.

 The dog is too far away in this photo and it is too dark.
 It's hard to see her adorable frenchie details!